mohit11R/Javascript-Challenges/README.md

 # Javascript-Challenges
-These files contains Javascript challenges.
+These files contains Javascript challenges:-

+1) Convert age into days